georgew79/CommonCrawler/README.md

 ** PLEASE NOTE THAT THE REPOSITORY IS IN ACTIVE DEVELOPMENT AS A SIDE PROJECT, development is slow **

+## Planned Improvements

+- [ ] Clean up the parameters, allow easy access to all depth parameters from the top level.
+- [ ] Randomized index selection, filter by language.
+- [ ] Add automatic filtering of headers, extra code details captured by the crawler.
+- [ ] Improve readme / docs
+- [ ] Improve crawl_example notebook
+- [ ] Add grammar based filtering for 'sensical' outputs.
+This is useful for LLM training.
+- [ ] Add text saving

 # Install

 # Usage